-- Your baby's age.
-Your baby's doctor might discourage unnecessary air travel shortly after birth.
-Newborns have developing immune systems and air travel might increase their risk of catching an infectious disease.
-If you choose to travel with an infant, frequently wash your hands or use hand sanitizer and avoid contact with obviously ill travelers.
+Your baby's age and health.
+Your baby's health care provider likely will discourage unnecessary air travel shortly after birth.
+Newborns have developing immune systems and air travel increases their risk of catching an infectious disease, including coronavirus disease 2019 (COVID-19).

 - Your baby's safety seat.
 Most infant car seats are certified for air travel.
 Although airlines typically allow infants to ride on a caregiver's lap during flight, the Federal Aviation Administration recommends that infants ride in properly secured safety seats.
-If you choose not to purchase a ticket for your infant, ask about open seats when you board the plane — in case one can be assigned to your infant.
+If you choose not to purchase a ticket for your infant, ask about open seats when you board the plane, in case one can be assigned to your infant.

 Don't be tempted to give your baby an over-the-counter medication, such as diphenhydramine (Benadryl, others), to encourage sleep during the flight.
 The practice isn't recommended, and sometimes the medication can have the opposite effect.

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.

 To provide you with the most relevant and helpful information, and understand which